OphidiaBigData/PyOphidia/README.rst

 PyOphidia: Python bindings for Ophidia
 ======================================

-*PyOphidia* is a GPLv3_-licensed Python package for interacting to the Ophidia_ platform.
+*PyOphidia* is a GPLv3_-licensed Python package for interacting with the Ophidia_ framework.

-It is an alternative to Oph_Term, the no-GUI interpreter component bundled with Ophidia, and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own application using Python.
+It is an alternative to Oph_Term, the Ophidia no-GUI interpreter component, and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own application using Python.

-It runs on Python 2.7, 3.3, 3.4 and 3.5 has no dependencies and is pure-Python code.
+It runs on Python 2.7, 3.3, 3.4 and 3.5, has no dependencies and is pure-Python.

 It provides 2 main modules: